sesam/dotted/README.md

 ### Usage

-After git cloning dotted, try `. home` in the terminal.
+After git cloning dotted, try `cd dotted; . home` in the terminal.
 Trust, but verify!

 ````
 . help   # Lists all the Dotted commands: